• Contact

 Long description:

 This edited collection contends that the figure of the child is foundational to the workings of biopolitical power yet remains undertheorized.
 The study of nineteenth-century biopolitics offers a theoretical framework that promises to increase our understanding of how modern democracies manage their subjects.
 Recent scholarship has invigorated interrogations into forms of state governance that operate at the level of population, a biological phenomenon defined as a group of individuals linked by racialized fictions of biological commonality.
 This collection seeks to recognize and position critical childhood studies as essential to these interrogations.
 The essays theorize the role of representations of children and childhood as tools of biopolitical governance in America in the long nineteenth century.
-They variously explore how the interrelated and overlapping qualities integral to our understandings of the child and childhood, particularly impressibility, development, and mediation, are readily deployed by biopolitical power.
+They variously explore how the interrelated and overlapping qualities integral to our understandings of the child and childhood are readily deployed by biopolitical power.
 The collection is organized into three sections that illustrate how these qualities enable the sorting of human beings into populations targeted for reform, exploitation, and disposal.

 Table of Contents: